Net neutrality in India: TRAI's consultation paper

 Demonstration by the Free Software Movement of Karnataka in support of net neutrality; April 2015.

 On 27 March 2015, TRAI released a consultation paper on over-the-top services (OTT) and net neutrality for public feedback.
 On 7 April 2015, the Member of the Parliament from Odisha, Tathagata Satpathy, wrote an open letter to TRAI in support of net neutrality.
 On 16 April, the Chief Minister of Odisha, Naveen Patnaik, also wrote an open letter to TRAI supporting net neutrality.
 Other politicians who came out in support of net neutrality were Rahul Gandhi, Rajeev Chandrasekhar, Ajay Maken, and Tarun Vijay.

 On 11 April 2015, a YouTube comedy channel All India Bakchod uploaded a video titled "Save The Internet" which urged people to email TRAI demanding net neutrality.
 The video was re-shared on Twitter by numerous times, including by some Indian actors.
 Cleartrip.com, the Times Group, NewsHunt and NDTV pulled out of the Facebook initiated Internet.org expressing their support for net neutrality.
 However, Mark Zuckerberg defended Internet.org in an interview to Hindustan Times saying, "Net neutrality is not in conflict with working to get more people connected.
 We will never prevent people accessing other services, and we will not use fast lanes."

 On 23 April 2015, various organizations under the ambit of Free Software Movement of India organized protests in various cities across India.
 Free Software Foundation Tamil Nadu organized a protest march at Besant Nagar Beach.
 Free Software Movement of Karnataka organized a protest march from National Games Village to Forum Mall in Bangalore.

-The Cellular Operators Association of India (COAI) soon afterwards launched a counter campaign called Sabka Internet, Sab ka Vikas.
+The Cellular Operators Association of India (COAI) launched a counter campaign called Sabka Internet, Sab ka Vikas.
 It claimed that COAI members aim to connect the unconnected citizens of India and demanded that VoIP apps should treated as cellular operators.
 The cellular operators send SMS messages to consumers, asking them to give them a missed call if they support their demands.
 On 3 May 2015, they claimed that they gather 4 million supporters in this manner.